WORKING DOCUMENT

 4.4 Inuit

-Aboriginal people in northern Canada, living mainly in Nunavut, the Northwest Territories, northern Quebec and Labrador.
-Ontario has a very small Inuit population.
-(Ontario First Nation, Métis and Inuit Education Framework, 2007)
+Indigenous people in northern Canada, living mainly in Nunavut, the Northwest Territories, northern Quebec and Labrador.
+Ontario has a small but vibrant Inuit population.
+(Ontario First Nation, Métis and Inuit Education Framework, 2007).

 4.5 Métis